Mouthless-Stoat/InscryptionDiscordBot/README.md

 ## v1.0

-The bot is now for beta testing if you want to checkout the bot the invite link to the bot server is here: https://discord.gg/Qqkm8D7UsD
+The bot is now for beta testing if you want to checkout the bot the invite link to the bot server is here

 ### New Card:
 - The Scale (⚖): 5/2, 3 blood, with Scale Fate if it die you die